Vignesh-Lakshmanasamy-mdx/CW2_ML_PDE4433/README.md

 ## System requirements :

 - python 3.8 or above
-- if not installed. please download and install from https://www.python.org/downloads/
+- If not installed. please download and install from https://www.python.org/downloads/

+- PIP
+- If not installed.Please download and install from https://packaging.python.org/en/latest/tutorials/installing-packages/

+- Jupyter Notebook
+- If not installed

+             pip install notebook